kseth-official/roguelikedungeoncrawler/README.md

 GUI Implemetation:
 - As a user, I want to be able to see a panel where all the Coins that have been added to the Player's Wallet are displayed. (check)
 - As a user, I want to be able to click a button to reduce 10 coins (Xs) in my wallet (Y) and buy a Small Health Potion.
+   (check)
-- As a user, I want to be able to click a button to dispose a coin, i.e., drop one coin (X) from my wallet (Y).
+- As a user, I want to be able to click a button to dispose a coin, i.e., drop one coin (X) from my wallet (Y). (check)
 - As a user, I want to be able to click on a Use Small Health Potion Button to use a SmallHealthPotion and add health to my HealthBar. (check)
 - As a user, I want to be able to click on a Descend Button to make the Player interact